Waning Gibbous on

 Moon after descending node

-5 days after descending node on 27 November 2031 at 14:01 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 12 December 2031 at 01:37 in ♏ Scorpio.
+5 days after descending node on 27 November 2031 at 14:01 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 December 2031 at 01:37 in ♏ Scorpio.

 Moon after northern standstill

-3 days since the previous standstill on 30 November 2031 at 00:08 in ♊ Gemini when the Moon has reached North declination of ∠20.350°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-20.356° at the point of next southern standstill on 14 December 2031 at 04:45 in ♐ Sagittarius.
+3 days since the last northern standstill on 30 November 2031 at 00:08 in ♊ Gemini when the Moon has reached North declination of ∠20.350° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-20.356° at the point of next southern standstill on 14 December 2031 at 04:45 in ♐ Sagittarius.

 Syzygy in 10 days